fairlearn/fairlearn/docs/user_guide/assessment.rst

 -----------------------
 In the sections below, we review the most common fairness metrics, as well as their underlying assumptions and suggestions for use.
 Each metric requires that some aspects of the predictor behavior be comparable across groups.
-In the mathematical definitions below, :math:`X` denotes a feature vector used for predictions, :math:`A` be a single sensitive feature (such as age or race), and :math:`Y` be the true label.
-Fairness metrics are phrased in terms of expectations with respect to the distribution over :math:`(X,A,Y)`.

 .. _demographic_parity: